jontrossbach/s2i-jekyll-1/README.md

 OpenShift's [source-to-image](https://github.com/openshift/source-to-image)
 process.

-The resulting image can be hosted in OpenShift or OKD.
+The resulting image is not able to be run, as it only contains the generated Jekyll website content.

 For more information about using these images with OpenShift, please see the official [OpenShift Documentation](https://docs.okd.io/latest/architecture/core_concepts/builds_and_image_streams.html#source-build).